What to Eat with Caviar

-The best caviar (like Beluga caviar, or sturgeon caviars in general) should be served simply, enjoyed with crème fraîche over a hand-made blini.
+The best caviar like Beluga, or sturgeon in general should be served simply, enjoyed with crème fraîche over a hand-made blini.
 We offer a selection of caviar accompaniments including fresh hand-made blinis and crème fraîche.
-These accompaniments come standard as well with all of our caviar gift sets.
+These accompaniments come standard as well with all our caviar gift sets.

 The most traditional drinks to pair it with: